 AMD appears to be playing down the availability of its Opteron 1xx series, at least for now.
 The chip maker today unveiled Opteron price adjustments which relegate the 1xx CPUs' presence on its public price list to mere 'call for details' status.
+Today also saw the debut of Opteron x56 two-way and four-way server chips, as forecast, while AMD raised the prices of its Athlon 64 and Athlon 64 X2 processor lines slightly.

 Windows Vista has been booted on an iMac, according to a poster on the OSx86 Project forum yesterday.
 Previous attempts to install and run Vista - currently available in pre-release form - have been unsuccessful.